povle/CakeCraft-WebConsole/README.md

 Project for Spiralio's minecraft server "CakeCraft SMP Season 2"

 ## Goals to complete(Server):
 - HTTP Python API server on Flask.
+(COMPLETED)
   * Create server with one html page.
   * Figure out how to get POST or GET data.
   * Make simple HTTP-request system.